Washington Public Assistance for Immigrants Who Are Not Lawfully Present

 Cash and food assistance: apply at your local office of DSHS (Department of Social and Health Services).

 Most medical programs: apply through Healthplanfinder online at www.wahealthplanfinder.org, by phone at 1-855-923-4633 (1-855-WAFINDER), or ask for a paper application from Healthplanfinder or from your local DSHS office.
 If you go online, make sure you go to www.wahealthplanfinder.org.
-Many community clinics have "in-person assisters" to help you apply.
+Many community clinics have “in-person assisters.”
+They can help you apply.

 I do not speak English.
 I want to apply for assistance.
 What should I do?